kpeder/deep-learning-framework/README.md

 1. Kubeflow installed and running in the Kubernetes cluster.

 ## Configuration
-The framework is tested on Ubuntu 24.04 with Python 3.10.15, but should work fine with any Python 3.10 environment.
+The framework is tested on Ubuntu 24.04 with Python 3.10.15 and 3.12.3.

+NOTE: Tensorflow Extended pipelines do not yet support Python 3.12, so Python 3.10 is recommended.

 1. Install required system packages (Ubuntu-specific):